Trinity College, Melbourne: College song

 And make us worthy of your name, O glorious Trinity.

 Chapel and choir

 The Choir of Trinity College has become known, especially but not exclusively, for choral music in the tradition of English cathedrals and the collegiate chapels of Oxford and Cambridge universities.
 The choir sings Evensong in the chapel during term.
 Choral Evensong at Trinity has become a well-known liturgical event in Melbourne.
 The choir also performs locally and tours internationally and have made a number of radio broadcasts and CD recordings, including five albums for ABC Classics.

 From 1956 to 2016, the college provided liturgical hospitality to a dispersed Anglican congregation, the Canterbury Fellowship.
 The fellowship's choir sang for choral services on Sunday mornings and Evensong out of term time.

+The current chaplain of the College is the Reverend Dr Luke Hopkins.